WinchellWang/winchellwang.github.io/_posts/2025-12-24-ARC_Schedule.md

 2. For iOS devices, tap the "Share" button in Safari and select "Add to Home Screen".
 For Android devices, tap the menu button in Chrome and select "Add to Home Screen".

-Then you will have a APP icon on your home screen, and you can open it like a native app.
+Then you will have an APP icon on your home screen that you can open as a native app.

 ![Add_PWA](https://cdn.jsdelivr.net/gh/winchellwang/winchellwang.github.io/img/_post_image/2025-12-25/Add_PWA.jpg)